 "Sorry for the interruption.
 We have a guest travelling with us today who has a severe allergy to peanuts/nuts.
 We ask that you do not open or consume any peanuts, nuts or nut products during this flight.
 Thanks for your help."

 WestJet cannot guarantee an environment free of animal allergens.
 Our promise is to accept service animals and small animals in kennels.
 In order to minimize risk for allergic guests, we limit the number of pets permitted on each flight; however we do not limit the number of service animals onboard.
-Our aircraft are public environments where it is not possible to eliminate animal dander and fur, as guests accompanied by a service animal will always be accepted, and other guests' clothing may also carry these allergens.
+Our aircraft are public environments where it is not possible to eliminate animal dander, as guests accompanied by a service animal are accepted to nearly every destination, and other guests' clothing may also carry these allergens.

 Guests who are seated beside an animal may notify a flight attendant or member of the flight crew of their allergy and request to be moved to another seat, if one is available.
 WestJet allows the following animals to travel in the cabin:

 - Small birds

 - Service animals (accompanying guests with disabilities or impairments)